zhonhel/Incremental-Object-Detection-with-Feature-Pyramid-Network-and-Knowledge-Distillation/README.md

-Prepare to train:
+## Prepare to train:

-install memcached on its offical website.
+install memcached on its offical website(http://memcached.org/).

 after installed, run it: